All Saints Infants - Literacy Policy

 7. Recognises and uses a variety of genres, select appropriate vocabulary and grammar.

 Literacy skills are taught in conjunction with National Literacy Strategy scheme of work and the Foundation Stage.
+Phonics are taught using letters and sounds.
 A daily lesson will consist of shared reading or writing, word/sentence level work, guided/independent group tasks and a plenary.
 Phonics is taught daily and we use Letters and Sounds to support this.

 These components are organised with a session according to the learning intentions, the tasks, and the teacher’s professional judgement.